Make A Difference In The Lives Of Others

 ACE is revolutionising the Medical Industry

-Etching of titanium is conventionally carried out using Hydrofluoric Acid (HF), which is a major health and safety hazard with the fluoride ion readily penetrating the skin, damaging deep tissue layers and bone.
+Titanium etching is conventionally carried out using Hydrofluoric Acid (HF), which is a major health and safety hazard with the fluoride ion readily penetrating the skin, damaging deep tissue layers and bone.
 Moreover, both HF and nitric acid tend to attack most types of photoresists, ultimately causing detachment of the photoresist.

 With the development of ACE’s new non-HF process, many customers are already switching on to this unique solution and tapping into our ability to provide burr-free, stress-free components within a few days to keep up with the medical sector’s demand for ‘right first time’ products.